tidev/ti.facebook/README.md

 Proxy required per Android activity
 -----------------------------------
 Unlike iOS, where the entire app is active in memory, in Android only a single Activity is active at any time.
-An Activity corresponds to a Ti.UI.Window or Ti.UI.TabGroup.
+In Titanium, an Activity corresponds to a standalone (i.e. not a Tab window) Ti.UI.Window or Ti.UI.TabGroup.
 The Facebook SDK contains tools to synchronize state between the various activities in the app, and this module implements that functionality, but for this to work we need to tell the module which is the currently active Activity.
 Thus the following is required:
-* All Windows/TabGroup that require Facebook functionality must create a proxy: `var fb = fbModule.createActivityWorker({lifecycleContainer: aWindowOrTabGroup});`
+* All Windows/TabGroup in your app must create a proxy, e.g. : `win1.fbProxy = fb.createActivityWorker({lifecycleContainer: win1});`, where `fb` is the `require`ed module.
 * We must pass to the proxy the Ti.UI.Window or Ti.UI.TabGroup that will be using the proxy, so that the proxy can attach itself to the window's or tabgroup's activity.
 * The proxy object must be created prior to calling open() on the window or tabgroup in order to make sure the Activity onCreate event is captured correctly.
-* **The entire Facebook module API**, including methods, properties, and events **occurs on the proxy object** and not on the module object.
+* This proxy ***has no APIs*** (new since version 3.20.05), its sole function is to signal the Facebook SDK for the various Activity transitions.
+So just create it and attach it to the window/tabgroup.

 Module API
 ----------

-* Require the module: `var fbModule = require('com.ti.facebook');`
+* Require the module: `var fb = require('com.ti.facebook');`
-* Create a proxy for each Activity (Window or TabGroup) that needs Facebook functionality: `var fb = fbModule.createActivityWorker({lifecycleContainer: win);`
+* Create a proxy for each Activity (Window or TabGroup) in the app, and attach it to the window or tab group object so it doesn't get garbage collected, e.g.: `win.fbProxy = fbModule.createActivityWorker({lifecycleContainer: win);`
-* The permissions array may be set by calling `setPermissions(['public_profile', 'email', etc])` on the proxy object, or in the proxy creation dictionary `var fb = fbModule.createActivityWorker({permissions: [.....]});`, or passed to the `initialize` function detailed below.
+* The permissions array may be set by calling `setPermissions(['public_profile', 'email', etc])` on the module object.
 Note that these are just the requested read permissions, and not necessarily the permissions granted to the app.
 These permissions will only be used when initially authenticating with Facebook.
-You need to set the permissions only once, for the initial proxy used in the app.
 * The actual permissions granted to the app may be read at any time by checking `var permissions = fb.permissions;`
-* Add login and logout event listeners on the proxy object.
+* Add login and logout event listeners on the module object.
 The syntax and functionality is identical to the current Titanium Facebook module.
 * After setting up the login and logout listeners, call `fb.initialize([optional timeout]);`.
-If there is a cached Facebook session available, the login event will be fired immediately. `initialize` should only be called once, for the initial proxy in the app.
+If there is a cached Facebook session available, the login event will be fired immediately.
 * `fb.requestNewReadPermissions([new read permissions], function(e) {....});` The callback will indicate `success`, `error` or `cancelled`.
 If `success`, then you need to get `fb.permissions` to check the actually active permissions on the session.
 * `requestNewPublishPermissions` - same as for requestNewReadPermissions.
 Note these functions take on added importance since users can decline individual permissions when initially logging in, except for `public_profile` which is mandatory.
 * `fb.requestWithGraphPath` - same as in Appcelerator's Titanium module.